Eschatology

 This is Elliott’s monumental historicist commentary on Revelation.
 ‘Horae Apocalypticae’ in the title means ‘of the hours of the Apocalypse’.
 See below for a one volume abridgment of this work and an even more concise paraphrase on Revelation according to Elliott’s interpretation.

-Vindiciae Horariae: or Twelve Letters to the Rev. Dr. Keith in reply to his Strictures on the Horae Apocalypticae, 1848, 296 pages
+Vindiciae Horariae [Vindication of the Hours]: or Twelve Letters to the Rev. Dr. Keith in Reply to his Strictures on the Horae Apocalypticae (1848) 296 pp.

 Shortly after Elliott’s monumental commentary on Revelation was published, T.K.
 Arnold published a critique of it, chiefly relating to 5 points wherein Arnold argued that the Papacy was not the Antichrist.
 Elliott here responds to Arnold and defends his position that the Papacy is the Antichrist.